tarwn/lessthandot-hugo/blogs/content/posts/2018-01-16-serverless-http-kinesis-lambdas-with-offline-development.md

 Serverless creates the stack for us, creates a CloudFormation file to deploy the Lambda, performs the update, then returns information about the environment and the new endpoint it created.
 Replace the `localhost` entry above with that new endpoint and try it out!

 We can continue to make changes and redeploy them, later deploys update that same stack.
-When we&#8217;re done, we can leave it running or remove it with `serverless remove`.
+When we're done, we can leave it running or remove it with `serverless remove`.

 ### 2. Adding in Kinesis

 Adding a function to consume events from Kinesis is just as easy as the Http example above, but making this work locally is where it gets tricky.
 I looked at a few different approaches and eventually had to bundle something up on my own (I may go back to the drawing board and write a serverless-kinesalite plugin soon).

-_Note: From here out I&#8217;ll focus on running offline, you can then layer in the configurations for deploying to real Kinesis (lots of good posts on that)._
+_Note: From here out I'll focus on running offline, you can then layer in the configurations for deploying to real Kinesis (lots of good posts on that)._

 To simulate kinesis locally, we can use the [kinesalite][8] package.
-So let&#8217;s start by adding a script to bootstrap a Kinesis stream locally that we can publish to from our Http function above.
+So let's start by adding a script to bootstrap a Kinesis stream locally that we can publish to from our Http function above.

 First, we can use a YAML file to define some environment-specific environment variables: